 From Left to Right: Wyldwood Contrast, Rhinox Hide/Doombull Brown, Foundry 126, Sorastro’s Recipe, Doombull Brown/Tusgor Fur and Foundry 121 (my 5yo says he looks the toughest for I think he’s the winner).

-I’m sure there’s other effective ways to paint African skin tone but I hope this can be helpful to some folks.
+I’m sure there are other effective ways to paint African skin tone but I hope this can be helpful to some folks.
 I was unsure where to start with paint colors when I began painting these models and it has been fun exploring different methods.

 Thanks for reading!
 If you have a favorite method for painting dark skin tone, please drop a comment.
 I still have some African Warriors to paint up and I’m planning on painting up a Maroon force when Raise the Black comes out!